• Wed. Dec 3rd, 2025

 A TRADITIONAL GAME

-Kazanti, is a traditional game that is rooted in Cypriot street culture.
-The popular engaging pinball-type lottery game, often captures the spirit of community and celebration.
-It is played in the street at most street festivals and public gatherings on the island.
+Kazanti is a traditional game that is rooted in Cypriot street culture.
+The popular, engaging pinball-type lottery game that often captures the spirit of community and celebration is played at most street festivals and public gatherings across the island.

 A GREAT DEAL OF LUCK

-Playing the game is easy and it needs a slight blend of skill and some basic strategy.
-Luck however, is the defining factor.
-So much so, that the game has often been referred to as a type of street roulette.
+Playing the game is generally easy.
+Whilst it only needs a slight blend of skill and some basic strategy, luck is the defining factor to such an extent that the game has often been likened to a form of street roulette.

 NO CASH PRIZES

-The popular game does not offer any cash prizes like roulette.
-Instead, winning participants are given prizes that are usually on display.
+The popular game that offers a more traditional way of passing the time does not offer any cash prizes.
+Instead, winning participants are offered different prizes that are usually on display.

 HUMBLE BEGINNINGS

-Though the exact date of the game’s inception remains unclear, references to similar games are found in several ancient texts.
+Though the exact date of the game’s inception remains unclear, references to similar forms of entertainment are found in several ancient texts.
 This implicates a longstanding tradition of competitive play among the island’s inhabitants.
 The game likely evolved from simpler forms of folk games that were often played in rural communities.
-These games were later adapted to accompany urban street festivals.
+These games were later adapted to accompany urban street events and festivals.

 PUBLIC ENTERTAINMENT